State of Washington Classified Job Specification

 MEDICAL ASSISTANCE SPECIALIST 4

-Serves as a designated lead worker over lower level staff which must include a technical MAS 3; or provides formal provider training to ensure uniform application of program policy; or interprets policy/regulations, analyzes workflow and automated systems problems, devises and implements new and revised procedures and monitors ongoing systems operations in the broader aspects of Medicaid Management Information System (MMIS) related activities.
+Serves as a designated lead worker over lower level staff which must include at least one MAS3; or provides formal training, guidance and expertise to staff, providers and stakeholders to ensure uniform application of program rules, policies and regulations; or serves as a quality assurance reviewer of the work performed by lower level staff; or serves as an expert analyzing workflow and automated systems problems, devises and implements new and revised procedures and monitors ongoing systems operations to ensure accurate coding, compliance with program requirements and complex regulations, adjudicating payments and recoupments.

-Plans payment of billings from medical practitioners and hospitals for medical care recipient;
+Plans payment of billings from medical providers and hospitals for medical benefit recipients;

 Creates billing instruction for providers;

-Monitors the ongoing activity of certain providers and recipients that have been identified as deviating from pre-described norms of practice;
+Monitors the ongoing activity of clients, members, providers and beneficiaries that have been identified as deviating from pre-described norms of practice;

 Correlates input obtained from outside sources into case files to begin building history on specific providers;

-Identifies instances of provider or recipient over-utilization and refers them to the appropriate agency for review;
+Identifies instances of client, member, provider or beneficiary over-utilization and refers them to the appropriate agency for review;

 Knowledge and Abilities

-Ability to: plan, supervise and direct organization composed of related units; make valid decisions on complex medical billings, inquiries and policy matters; use tact and diplomacy in handling correspondence or in direct contacts; establish and maintain effective relationships with physicians, hospitals and other authorized vendors; conduct staff meetings; train and instruct others in procedures.
+Ability to: plan, supervise and direct organization composed of related units; make valid decisions on complex medical billings, inquiries and/or policy matters; use tact and diplomacy in handling correspondence or in direct contact with stakeholders; establish and maintain effective relationships with physicians, hospitals and other authorized vendors; make independent decisions; supervise and train staff.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.